HolosDev/CEREScript-Core01/Documents/Structure.md

 ### VariablePosition

 Just an variable position identifier, not variable itself.
-This indicates where stores the variable.
+This indicates where the variables is stored.

 ## ValueContainer